docsforadobe/javascript-tools-guide/7 - Integrating External Libraries/defining-entry-points-for-indirect-access.rst

 ``fltval``   Floating-point numeric data values.
 Type is kTypeDouble.
 ``string``   String data values.
 All strings are UTF-8 encoded and null-terminated.
 Type is
              kTypeString or kTypeScript.
-             - The library must define an entry point ESFreeMem(), which ExtendScript calls to release a returned string pointer.
+             - The library must define an entry point :ref:`ESFreeMem() <externalobject-functions-ESFreeMem>`, which ExtendScript calls to release a returned string pointer.
                If this entry point is missing, ExtendScript does not attempt to release any returned string data.
              - When a function returns a string of type kTypeScript, ExtendScript evaluates the script and returns the result of evaluation as the result of the function call.
 ``hObject``  A C/C++ representation of a JavaScript object data value.
 Type is kTypeLiveObject or